bbatsov/metaredux/_posts/2019-11-02-state-of-cider.md

 the software on their machines.
 I was enlightened.

-I always assumed that people don't care much about changing the keybindings of some commands and I was doing this quite a lot in the early days of the project.
+I always assumed that people don't care much about changing the keybindings of some commands and I was doing this quite a lot in the early days of CIDER.
 Now I know better...

-Similarly when I introduced `cider-nrepl` many years ago I thought that having people set it up manually won't be a big deal, and I gross underestimated how complex this tasks was for many people.
+Similarly when I introduced `cider-nrepl` many years ago I thought that having people set it up manually won't be a big deal, and I grossly underestimated how complex this task was for many people.
+Fun trivia - automating this setup in CIDER 0.10 was one of the most celebrated changes ever.

 At some point I foolishly believed that everyone read CIDER's manual before starting to use it.
-If only that were true! :-)
+If only that were true![^1]

 I've always loved the concept of surveys like "State of Clojure" and the insight they bring.
 I've meant to do something similar for CIDER for quite a while now - probably for at least 5 years.
 For one reason or another, however, this task just kept sitting in my backlog.
-Until today...
+Until today...[^2]

 Please, allow to me to introduce to you the first ever [State of CIDER survey](https://forms.gle/TJMVMEgUrNew1Cf8A)!
 It's far from perfect, but it's a